Aadhaar: Direct Benefit Transfer

-The PAHAL scheme has covered 11.8 crore (118.9 million) of the 14.5 crore (145.4 million) active LPG consumers until March, as stated by the Petroleum Minister in the Parliament.
+The PAHAL scheme has covered 118.9 million of the 145.4 million active LPG consumers until March, as stated by the Petroleum Minister in the Parliament.
 The DBT has thereby become a "game changer" for India, claimed the Chief Economic Adviser to the Finance Ministry, Government of India, Arvind Subramanian, for in case of LPG subsidy, DBT had resulted in a 24% reduction in the sale of subsidised LPG, as "ghost beneficiaries" had been excluded.
 The savings to the government were to the tune of ₹127 billion in 2014–2015.
 The success of the modified scheme helped fuel marketing companies save almost ₹80 billion from November 2014 to June 2015, said oil company officials.
 The DBT for the public distribution system (PDS) will be rolled out in September 2015.

 The government's own data, however, suggest that the cost of implementing the DBT for LPG was over a million dollars, a figure quite at odds with the savings figures that the government cites.

-Prime Minister Modi has asked for integration of all land records with Aadhaar at the earliest, emphasising at his monthly PRAGATI (Pro-Active Governance and Timely Implementation) meeting on 23 March 2016 that this was extremely important to enable monitoring of the successful implementation of the Pradhan Mantri Fasal Bima Yojana or crop insurance scheme.
+Prime Minister Modi has asked for the integration of all land records with Aadhaar at the earliest, emphasising at his monthly PRAGATI (Pro-Active Governance and Timely Implementation) meeting on 23 March 2016 that this was extremely important to enable monitoring of the successful implementation of the Pradhan Mantri Fasal Bima Yojana or crop insurance scheme.

 Aadhaar-enabled biometric attendance systems

 In July 2014 Aadhaar-enabled biometric attendance systems were introduced in government offices.
-The system was introduced to check late arrival and absenteeism of government employees.
+The system was introduced to check the late arrival and absenteeism of government employees.
 The public could see the daily in and out of employees on the website attendance.gov.in.
 In October 2014 the website was closed to the public but as of 24 March 2016 is again active and open to public access.
 The employees use the last four digits (last eight digits for government employee registering as of August 2016) of their Aadhaar number and their fingerprints, for authentication.